jasonyu1996/capslock/README.md

 ## CapsLock Artefacts

+This repository contains the artefacts for the CCS '25 paper "Securing Mixed Rust with Hardware Capabilities."

 ### Setup

-Make sure you have Docker installed on your system.
+Make sure you have Docker installed on your system, as we use Docker to set up the dependencies.

-You can build the Docker image from the provided `Dockerfile`:
 ```
-./build-docker
+./build-docker # build Docker image
+./build-tools # build software artefacts
 ```

 ### Usage